“The most powerful weapon is the music.”

 GAMEWATCHER

-James Hannigan is a BAFTA Award-winning composer, producer, sound designer, and conference founder - with credits spanning multi-million-selling video games, film, television and audio drama.
-Noted for his lyrical and emotive scores, his work includes entries in some of the world’s best-known game franchises, among them the Harry Potter, Dead Space, Evil Genius, RuneScape, Warhammer, FIFA, F1, Transformers and Command & Conquer series, as well as several Wing Commander spin-offs and various titles in Theme Park, Art Academy, The Lord of the Rings, and Cloudy With a Chance of Meatballs series. | LISTEN
+James Hannigan is a composer, producer, and conference founder - with credits spanning multi-million-selling video games, television, and bestselling audio drama.
+A BAFTA winner with multiple nominations, his work includes entries in some of the world’s best-known game franchises, among them the Harry Potter, Dead Space, Evil Genius, RuneScape, Warhammer, FIFA, F1, Transformers and Command & Conquer series, as well as several Wing Commander spin-offs and titles in the Theme Park, Art Academy, The Lord of the Rings, and Cloudy With a Chance of Meatballs series.
+A small number of his tracks have also been heard in Terraria and the Super Smash Bros. series | LISTEN

 READ MORE

-Between 2013 and 2020, Hannigan co-founded and organised the influential Southbank-based conference series Game Music Connect and Screen Music Connect - held in partnership with Playstation, BAFTA, the Ivors Academy, PRS For Music, Classic FM, Music Week, Electronic Arts and others | SCREEN ART CONNECT
+Between 2013 and 2020, Hannigan co-founded and organised the sold-out Southbank-based conference series Game Music Connect and Screen Music Connect - held in partnership with Playstation, BAFTA, the Ivors Academy, PRS For Music, Classic FM, Music Week, Electronic Arts and others | SCREEN ART CONNECT

-An occasional speaker and panelist at Comic-Con and other events, he has been interviewed by BBC Radio, Classic FM, Sky TV, IGN, Forbes and MusicRadar, and has talked at institutions such as The Royal College of Music, The School of Sound, EIGF, Musicworks, Ludomusicology and the DEVELOP Conference - and, in 2012, was a subject of BAFTA’s Conversations with Composers series at the Royal Albert Hall.
+An occasional panelist at Comic-Con and other events, he has been interviewed by BBC Radio, Classic FM, Sky TV, IGN, Forbes and MusicRadar, and has talked at The Royal College of Music, The School of Sound, EIGF, Musicworks, Ludomusicology and the DEVELOP Conference.
+In 2012, he was a subject of BAFTA’s Conversations with Composers series at the Royal Albert Hall.
+He has also written for outlets including Classic FM, DEVELOP (authoring its first ever audio-related cover feature), and Pixel Addict - exploring topics such as the role of music in games and film, and the growing impact of AI Music and the Arts. | ARTICLES

 To listen to more of James Hannigan's music for the Harry Potter game series, click here.